-Margaritaville is located steps away from the beautiful Cruise Center Beach (SunRay Beach), which features loungers that are free to use.
-The beach directly front the cruise port can get a bit crowded, so we advise heading north up the coast for better quality coast and more room!
+Margaritaville is located steps away from the beautiful Cruise Center Beach, which features loungers that are free to use.
+The beach directly fronting the cruise port can get a bit crowded, so we advise heading north up the coast for a better quality coast and more room.

 There’s also huge swimming pool at the Cruise Center, a wide selection of shops and art galleries, the FlowRider surf attraction, and outdoor exhibits on the 1962 Mercury Space Mission and John Glenn’s touchdown near Grand Turk.

-In the 1990s, Jimmy Buffet did make many visits to the Turks and Caicos in his famous 1955 Grumman Albatross amphibious aircraft the Hemisphere Dancer.
-This beautiful aircraft is now retired and parked at the Margaritaville at Orlando Florida.
+In the 1990s, Jimmy Buffett made many visits to the Turks and Caicos in his famous 1955 Grumman Albatross amphibious aircraft named the Hemisphere Dancer.
+This beautiful aircraft is now retired and parked at the Margaritaville in Orlando, Florida.